 Ready to make the switch?

 Ready to leave Instructional Design in the dust?
-Take our free 5-week Foundations of Learning Experience Design course, beginning on October 7th, to gain core competencies in creating high-impact learning experiences using digital pedagogy and best practices and engage with peers from around the world.
+Take our free 5-week Foundations of Learning Experience Design course to gain core competencies in creating high-impact learning experiences using digital pedagogy and best practices and engage with peers from around the world.

 If you enjoyed this content, be sure to read our Instructional Design Courses article.